kwicz/market-motors-vite/README.md

 ## 🚀 Deployment

-The application is designed to be deployed on Railway or similar platforms:

-1. Set up environment variables
-2. Configure PostgreSQL database
-3. Build and deploy both frontend and backend
-4. Run database migrations
+This project is ready for fullstack deployment using Docker.
+(Fly.io deployment instructions will be added here.)

 ## 📝 License

 This project is licensed under the MIT License.

-# Market Motors - Fullstack Railway Deployment
+# Market Motors - Fullstack Deployment

 This project is now set up for fullstack deployment on Railway using a single Dockerfile at the project root.
 The Dockerfile builds both the frontend (Vite React) and backend (Express), and the backend serves the frontend static files in production.